-model that the Dominion KA it supports.
-Blade chassis Connection method Recommended CIM(s) Generic If a D2CIM-VUSB or D2CIM-DVUSB is used when connecting to a blade-chassis configured as Generic, you will be able to select the USB profiles from the Port Configuration page and the client's USB Profile menu.
+Blade chassis C Connection method Recommended CIM(s) w a p th m f a D2CIM-VUSB or D2CIM-DVUSB is used when connecting to a blade-chassis configured as Generic, you will be able to select the USB profiles from the Port Configuration page and the client's USB Profile menu.
 However, virtual media is not supported for generic blade chassis and the Virtual Media menu is disabled on the client.
-DCIM-PS2DCIM-USBG2 Dell PowerEdge 1855 Includes one of the three KVM modules: Analog KVM Ethernet switch module (standard) Digital Access KVM switch module (optional) KVM switch module (standard on systems sold prior to April, 2005) These switches provide a custom connector that allows two PS/2 and one video device to be connected to the system.
-Source: Dell PowerEdge 1855 User Guide • DCIM-PS2 Dell PowerEdge 1955 One of two types of KVM modules may be installed: • Analog KVM switch module • Digital Access KVM switch module Both modules enable you to connect a PS/2-compatible keyboard, mouse and video monitor to the system (using a custom cable provided with the system).
-Source: Dell PowerEdge 1955 Owner's Manual • DCIM-PS2
+DCIM-PS2DCIM-USBG2 1855 • • T Analog KVM Ethernet switch module (standard) Digital Access KVM switch module (optional) KVM switch module (standard on systems sold prior to April, 2005) These switches provide a custom connector hat allows two PS/2 and one video device to be connected to the system.
+Source: Dell PowerEdge 1855 User Guide • DCIM-PS2 1955 in • • • • B P m p One of two types of KVM modules may be installed: Analog KVM switch module Digital Access KVM switch module Both modules enable you to connect a PS/2-compatible keyboard, mouse and video monitor to the system (using a custom cable provided with the system).
+Source: Dell PowerEdge 1955 Owner's Manual • DCIM-PS2 The KVM Switch Module (iKVM) is Integrated DCIM-USBG2